nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ####AddCommand class
 The add student mechanism is facilitated by the `AddCommand` class which extends the `Command` class.
 The `AddCommand` class overrides the `execute()` method in `Command`.
 In this implementation, the method first checks if the `Student` object supplied as parameters is non-null.
 Then, it checks if the `Student` already exists in the database.
-If this `Student` is already existing, a `CommandException` will be thrown, telling the user that a duplicate `Student` is being added.
+If this `Student` already exists, a `CommandException` will be thrown, telling the user that a duplicate `Student` is being added.
 If the `Student` does not exist in the database yet, the `Model#addStudent()` method is called.

 ####AddCommandParser class